 Query NITS Scheduling Rights has GEN_NAME and LOAD_NAME in query parameters that should be removed.

-Rollover Rights
+Rollover Rights 01/22/19 this item is in scope and a work paper (2019 API 3d&3g Summary of Questions for NITS Rollover) has been started and dated 11/27-29/18.

 Is there a need for rollover information posted on OASIS for NITS Applications in line with the information posted for PTP, i.e., renewal deadline, etc.?